Published by: Saif (Jun 2026) | Platform: Roblox | Game: Grow a Garden

 | Casual player (1-2x weekly) | Fine for casual play | Not recommended — too many tiers missed |

-| Behind on tiers, want to catch up | Keep grinding free quests | Consider tier skips over full pass |
+| Behind on tiers | Keep grinding free quests | Consider tier skips over full pass |

 Individual tier skips cost 49 Robux each.
 Skipping the entire remaining season costs 1,699 Robux.
-These options are designed for players who fell several weeks behind.
+These are designed for players who fell several weeks behind.
 If you are only 3 to 5 tiers short near season end, selective skipping makes more economic sense than paying for the full skip.

 No. Completing a quest action does not automatically apply XP to your Season Pass.
 You must open the Season Pass menu, navigate to the Quests tab, and manually claim each completed quest.
 If you log out before claiming, that XP is lost for the day.